 Joe: “Oh s**t!
 Sorry.
 I apologize”.

-What we know is that our attachment style can change later in life.
-For example, a long-term relationship with a securely attached partner can transform someone with attachment anxiety; or attachment avoidance to a securely attached partner.
-An affirming and nurturing relationship with a securely attached therapist, coach or mentor can also move one from an insecure attachment style to a secure one.
+You can do this through DIY self-work and therapy, therapy and self-work are not the only ways for an avoidant to change their attachment style.
+We know from newer studies on adult attachment styles that a long-term relationship with a securely attached partner can over time transform someone with an anxious attachment or avoidant attachment to a securely attached partner.
+An affirming and nurturing relationship with a securely attached romantic partner, therapist, coach or mentor can also move one from an insecure attachment style to a secure one.

 In attachment circles this is what is known as “earned secure attachment”.
 An earned secure attachment or “earned secure” is a term used to refer to individuals who experienced insecure parenting in childhood but develop a secure attachment after working on their childhood attachment trauma and insecurity.

 How you can help an avoidant change their attachment style

 Understanding how individuals with insecure individuals can become securely attached as a result of a close long-term relationship with someone who is securely attached and can serve as a secure base is important if you’re trying to help an avoidant to change their attachment style.
 Trying to make them acknowledge they’re avoidants by lecturing them on attachment styles, sending them articles and videos about an avoidant attachment style if it doesn’t push an avoidant further away, will not motivate an avoidant to want to change.

 Security comes from believing that you can count on others to be available, emotionally responsive, consistent and trustworthy.
 For an avoidant to change to secure, you must create the conditions that show availability by checking in with them to see how they’re doing, being responsive when they need comfort and support, being consistent in how you show them that you care and nurturing trust.